-Routine activities, such as attending a lecture in a classroom, can provide an environment conducive to COVID-19 superspreading events because respiratory viruses can spread easily and widely.
-We suggest local government to strengthen infection control management, reduce unnecessary indoor large gathering activities, and promote wearing of masks, especially during wintertime in the north of China.
-Health education for elderly people should promote use of effective personal protection and emphasize the importance of wearing masks.
+In winter, the life of retired people in the north can be sedate and routine.
+Participating in educational events is an attractive activity.
+Thus, imported viruses can spread easily and widely.
+We suggest that local governments strengthen infection control management and reduce unnecessary indoor large gathering activities during wintertime, especially in the north of China.
+Health education for elderly people should be strengthened to promote use of effective personal protection.

 Acknowledgements: Feng Tan, Xudong Li, and Lance Rodewald from China CDC Weekly.

 Feild teams on case and close contact tracing: Tonghua City CDC Team; Jilin Province CDC Team; Jilin City CDC Team; Jilin City, Changyi District CDC Team; Jilin City, Chuanying District CDC Team; Jilin City, Longtan District CDC Team; Jilin City, Fengman District CDC Team; Siping City CDC Team; Siping City, Lishu County CDC Team; Siping City, Shuangliao City CDC Team; Siping City, Yitong County CDC Team; Meihekou City CDC Team; Liaoyuan City CDC Team; Liaoyuan City, Dongfeng County CDC Team; Liaoyuan City, Dongliao County CDC Team; Baishan City CDC Team; Baishan City, Jiangyuan District CDC Team; Baishan City, Fusong County CDC Team; Baishan City, Jingyu County CDC Team; Baishan City, Linjiang County CDC Team; Changbai County CDC Team.